Optimism and growing motivation with a little touch of apprehension.

-I recall reading some advice that contractors should pay estimated taxes each quarter of the year, but was a little unsure if that had been necessary.
+I recall reading some advice that contractors should pay estimated taxes each quarter of the year, but was a little unsure if that was really necessary.
 I made it a goal to set aside a few checks each quarter, so hopefully won’t be hit with a huge amount to come up with after I finish the paperwork.

 Overall, though, I’d say I’m on good footing and ready to start climbing higher.
 My goal is to take solid steps toward more stable income and potentially a full-time, remote, writing position.
 I appreciate all the clients I have now for their support and encouragement.
 I look forward to continuing to work with them as long as possible.